24 Tongue Twisters in English for Practice That’s Fun and Challenging

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

 Notice the similar sounds in “I scream” and “ice cream.”
-You’ll get practice with the s sound and the soft c sound.
+This well-known tongue twister will help you practice the s sound and the soft c sound.

 This short tongue twister will help you with the hard k sound, like in “cook,” and the kw sound in “quickly.”